 Vancouver Christmas 2019

-Looking for the top Vancouver Christmas activities and events for 2018?
-Check out our list of Yuletide favourites including the lively German Christmas market, the festive Van Dusen Gardens Christmas lights, the Bright Nights Stanley Park Christmas Train and the brand new Vancouver Aurora Winter Festival.
+Looking for the top Vancouver Christmas activities and events for 2019?
+Check out our list of Yuletide favourites including the lively German Christmas market, the festive Van Dusen Gardens Christmas lights, the Bright Nights Stanley Park Christmas Train and the brand new Glow Gardens Vancouver.
 You’ll be busy all season long !

-Save Money: I recommend checking sites such as Get Your Guide for discounts on Vancouver Christmas attractions.
-For example, I have seen discounts a great as 40% for a combined Karaoke Christmas Lights Tour offered by The Vancouver Trolley Bus Company (see deal) that takes in Bright Lights Stanley Park, the VanDusen Lights and St. Paul’s Lights of Hope in a single evening.
+Last year, for instance, you could find a 40% deal for a combined Karaoke Christmas Lights Tour offered by The Vancouver Trolley Bus Company, taking in Bright Lights Stanley Park, the VanDusen Lights and St. Paul’s Lights of Hope in a single evening.